-We convey our sincere thanks to the Board of Directors, Management Team and Staff of First Capital Asset Management Limited.
+We convey our sincere thanks to the Board of Directors, Management Team and Staff of First Capital Asset Management Limited for their enthusiasm and hard work which has contributed towards our performance.

 Deloitte.

 SJMS Associates Chartered Accountants No. 11, Castle Lane Colombo 04 Sri Lanka